Jasminum grandiflorum

 Jasminum grandiflorum, also known variously as the Spanish jasmine, Royal jasmine, Catalan jasmine, Sicilian jasmine, is a species of jasmine native to South Asia, the Arabian peninsula, East and Northeast Africa and the Yunnan and Sichuan regions of China.
-The species is widely cultivated and is reportedly naturalized in Guinea, the Maldive Islands, Mauritius, Réunion, Java, the Cook Islands, Chiapas, Central America, and the Caribbean.It is closely related to, and sometimes treated as merely a form of, Jasminum officinale.
-The plant is known as "saman pichcha" or "pichcha" in Sri Lanka.
+The species is widely cultivated and is reportedly naturalized in Guinea, the Maldive Islands, Mauritius, Réunion, Java, the Cook Islands, Chiapas, Central America, and the Caribbean.
+It is closely related to, and sometimes treated as merely a form of, Jasminum officinale.

 Description

 It is a scrambling deciduous shrub growing to 2–4 m tall.
 The leaves are opposite, 5–12 cm long, pinnate with 5–11 leaflets.
 The flowers are produced in open cymes, the individual flowers are white having corolla with a basal tube 13–25 mm long and five lobes 13–22 mm long.
-The flower's fragrance is unique and sweet and is commonly used worldwide.
+In Pakistan, it grows wild in the Salt Range and Rawalpindi District at 500–1500 m altitude.